What's happening in Shortland?

 - Reduce driver speeds and improve pedestrian safety with new speed cushions and the introduction of a 40km/hr zone.

 - Make Shortland a nicer place to shop and visit with new footpaths, landscaping and seating.

 We are also planning a community mural on the side of the pharmacy building on Hansen Place to celebrate Shortland’s character.
-This artwork will be developed in partnership with the community, and then be painted by local artists.
+This artwork will be developed in partnership with the community, and then be painted by local artists Up & Up.

-Construction of our upgrade to Shortland Local Centre is due to start in early November, beginning with upgrades to footpaths to improve access for pedestrians and shoppers.
+Construction of our upgrade to Shortland Local Centre started in early November, beginning with upgrades to footpaths to improve access for pedestrians and shoppers.